middlebury/styleguide/_editorial/t.md

 _Book series_

 Use roman type, headline style, without quotation marks, for the names of book series or editions.
-The words series and edition are lowercased when they are not part of the title:
+The words "series" and "edition" are lowercased when they are not part of the title:

 Norton Books Field Guide series